WebmasterCamp/ywc18-countdown/README.md

-# Ywc17Countdown
+# YWC18 Countdown

-This project is a countdown system using in YWC17 workshop process.
+This project is a countdown system using in YWC18 workshop process.